Create a full and possibly valid cff object from a given source. This

 Details

-If x is a path to a DESCRIPTION file or inst/CITATION, is not present
+If x is a path to a DESCRIPTION file, or if inst/CITATION is not

-key using the information provided on that file.
+preferred-citation key using the information provided in that file.

 By default, only persons whose role in the DESCRIPTION file of the package

-is author ("aut") or maintainer ("cre") are considered to be authors
+is author ("aut") or maintainer ("cre") are considered package authors.

-of the package.
-The default setting can be controlled via the authors_roles
+The default setting can be controlled via the authors_roles argument.
+See

 See also